DaWe1992/Applied_ML_Fundamentals/README.md

 * Two-sided **hand-written** cheat sheet (you may note whatever you want)

 **Exam grading**
 Since the lecture *Applied Machine Learning Fundamentals* is part of a bigger module (*Machine Learning Fundamentals, W3WI_DS304)*, it is not graded individually.
 Instead, the score you achieved in the exam (at most 60 points) will be added to the points you receive in the second element of the module, the *Data Exploration Project* in the 4th semester which is also worth 60 points at maximum.
-Your performance in both elements combined will determine the eventual grade.
+Your performance in both elements combined will determine your eventual grade.

 Please refer to the official [DHBW data science module catalogue](https://www.dhbw.de/fileadmin/user/public/SP/MA/Wirtschaftsinformatik/Data_Science.pdf) for further details.

 ## Python Code 🐍
-Machine learning algorithms (probably all algorithms) are easier to understand, if you see them implemented.
+Machine learning algorithms are easier to understand, if you see them implemented.
 Please find Python implementations for some of the algorithms (which are not part of the assignments) in this [repository](https://github.com/DaWe1992/Applied_ML_Algorithms).

 Play around with the hyper-parameters of the algorithms and try different data sets in order to get a better feeling for how the algorithms work.
 Also, debug through the code line by line and check what each line does.
 Please find further instructions in the Readme there.

 ## Literature and recommended Reading 📚
 You do not need to buy any books for the lecture, most resources are available online.
 Please find a curated list below:

 | Title                                    	     | Author(s)                    | Publisher 				| View online                                                         																														|
 |------------------------------------------------|------------------------------|---------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|